LucidTortoise/odin-recipes/README.md

 # odin-recipes
-Delicious meals fit for a god king
+Delicious meals fit for a god king and any warrior